SomeOddCodeGuy/WilmerAI/Public/workflow_python_scripts/_isevendays_mcp_scripts/README_MCP_TOOLS.md

 1. The system automatically detects MCP services mentioned in the system prompt.
 2. It discovers the available tools for each service:
-   - **Native MCP (preferred):** if `Public/Configs/MCPServers/<service>.json` exists, the tools are listed directly from that server using the official `mcp` SDK — no proxy needed.
+   - **Native MCP (preferred):** if `Public/Configs/MCPServers/<service>.json` exists, the tools are listed directly from that server using the official `mcp` SDK, with no proxy needed.
 This is the same server registry used by the deterministic `MCPToolCall` workflow node (see the [MCP Support guide](../../../Docs/User_Documentation/Core_Features/MCP_Support.md) for the config format;
      examples ship in `MCPServers/_examples/`).